Holonium/HoloRiscV/README.md

 The current goals are to finish writing the code and to find an efficient way to test it with an SPI interface.

 The design is going to be using a 10 MHz internal clock with 5 MHz SPI chips being used as the instruction and data memories.
 At this point, the original intention of having the external memory be a parallel form has been discarded due to the limitations of the sky130 PDK in terms of I/O speeds.

+Although there is implementation code, that code is currently outdated, having been intended for use with parallel flash instead of SPI flash.